ptop()

 =A1.ptop(3)

-Sort members of sequence A1 in ascending order, get a sequence of ordinal numbers of the first 3 members in A1 during which the null member is ignored by default, and returns result as [3,6,1] .
+Sort members of sequence A1 in ascending order, get a sequence of sequence numbers of the first 3 members in A1 during which the null member is ignored by default, and returns result as [3,6,1] .

 3